Overview of STEAM.

 @misc{mohamed2025steam,

 title={Is Multilingual LLM Watermarking Truly Multilingual?
-A Simple Back-Translation Solution},
+Scaling Robustness to 100+ Languages via Back-Translation},

 author={Asim Mohamed and Martin Gubri},